bcleonard/100daysofguitar/r1-log.md

 # 100 Days Of Exercise - Log

+### Day 5: Saturday, January 13, 2018

+**Today's Progress**:  Walked for 30 mintues on the treadmill.

+**Thoughts**:  I did my 30 minutes in the afternoon.
+Then I went geocaching with my friend.
+We found 4/5 caches within 3 miles of home.

 ### Day 4: Friday, January 12, 2018

 **Today's Progress**:  Walked for 30 minutes on the treadmill.